Does Apple really protect you from advertising surveillance?

 No mention of "affiliated companies" in Apple's Privacy Policy, it looks like an invention of France Digitale.

-But why such relentlessness of “French digital entrepreneurs and investors” against Apple?
-No doubt because adtech weighs very heavily in France, we can see for example the involvement of Criteo (the famous French surveillance marketing giant) from the launch of France Digitale here and there.
-It must be said that Criteo hardly likes Apple, and that for some time now.
+But why such relentlessness toward Apple from “French digital entrepreneurs and investors”?
+No doubt because adtech carries a lot of weight in France; consider, for example, the involvement of Criteo (the famous French surveillance marketing giant) from the launch of France Digitale here and there.
+It must be said that Criteo is no fan of Apple, and has not been for quite some time now.

 Apple against American advertisers

 Among American advertisers, the attacks are more subtle but hardly convincing.
-You can read Ben Thomson or Eric Benjamin Seufert (at Ben Thomson or on his website).
+You can read Ben Thompson or Eric Benjamin Seufert (at Ben Thompson or on his website).
 Here are some arguments:

 • By tackling tracking, we would strengthen the “Walled Gardens” (Google, Facebook, etc.).
-Which Wolfie Christl responds very well in this Twitter thread :
+Wolfie Christl responds very well to this in this Twitter thread :

 wolfie

-• Regarding the supposed reinforcement at “Walled Gardens”, tackling tracking does not prevent us from attacking the advertising giants.
-The 2 axes can complement each other: read for example Brave's complaint against RTB ("external" data free-for-all), as well as Brave's complaint against Google ("internal" data-free-for-all).
-Without talking about privacy, it would be interesting to tackle the abuse of dominant position of advertising giants, Google and Facebook.
-But advertising lobbyists ignore the option.
+• As for the supposed strengthening of “Walled Gardens”, tackling tracking does not preclude going after the advertising giants.
+The two approaches can complement each other: read for example Brave's complaint against RTB ("external" data free-for-all), as well as Brave's complaint against Google ("internal" data free-for-all).
+Even setting privacy aside, it would be useful to tackle abuses of dominant position by advertising giants such as Google and Facebook.
+But advertising lobbyists ignore that option.

-• Apple would not seek to protect your privacy on Apps (via ATT), but rather to control your entire experience.
-Excluding Facebook would bother Apple because the discovery of new Apps would no longer go through the App Store at all but through personalized advertising on Facebook or Instagram.
-By tackling tracking, Apple would therefore seek to regain control over the distribution of Apps.
-But what is the real role of advertising in the distribution of Apps?
+• Apple would not be seeking to protect your privacy in apps (via ATT), but rather to control your entire experience.
+Now, Facebook would bother Apple because the discovery of new apps would no longer go through the App Store at all, but through personalized advertising on Facebook or Instagram.
+By tackling tracking, Apple would therefore be seeking to regain control over app distribution.
+But what is advertising's real share of app distribution?

-• Similar argument on the web (via ITP), where Apple would rather seek to suffocate advertising resources.
-Consequently, publishers should focus on subscriptions via Apps, on which Apple earns a commission.
+• A similar argument is made about the web (via ITP), where Apple would instead be seeking to choke off advertising revenue.
+As a result, publishers would have to fall back on subscriptions via apps, on which Apple takes a commission.
 But why not offer advertising that respects privacy?

 • Apple would fight against advertising players to push its own advertising business.
-Hard to believe because Apple's advertising business (App Store, Apple News and Stock Market) is insignificant compared to its other income (products, services).
+Hard to believe, because Apple's advertising business (App Store, Apple News and Stocks) is negligible compared to its other revenue (products, services).
 Apple also shut down iAd, its ad-network, in December 2016.

-If Apple's desire for control is obvious, and if the App Store monopoly is a huge problem, the arguments of advertising lobbyists lack relevance.
+While Apple's desire for control is obvious, and while the App Store monopoly is a huge problem, the advertising lobbyists' arguments miss the point.
 Apple has an obvious reason to invest in better privacy protection: the demand for protection is high (and Apple's potential customers are not advertisers, but you and me).

-Since December 2020, Apple has made it mandatory privacy labels on Apps.
+Since December 2020, Apple has made privacy labels mandatory for apps.
 These labels help highlight the differences between applications.
 If we compare browsers for example:

 chrome